TL;DR

 Typically, this period lasts for the first 12 or 24 months of the policy.

-- If you pass away due to natural causes during this waiting period: The full cash payout will not be made.
+- If you pass away due to natural causes during this waiting period: The full cash claim payment will not be made.
 Instead, the insurer will refund all the premiums you have paid up to that point, often with a small amount of extra interest (e.g., 1.5 times the premiums paid).

-- If you pass away as a result of an accident during this waiting period: Most insurers will pay out the full cash sum immediately.
+- If you pass away as a result of an accident during this waiting period: Most insurers may pay out the full cash sum immediately.
 An "accident" is usually defined clearly in the policy terms, but generally means an unforeseen physical injury resulting in death.

 This waiting period is the insurer's way of managing the risk of accepting everyone without asking health questions.
 It prevents individuals who know they are terminally ill from taking out a policy and having it pay out immediately.

-How is the Payout Amount Determined?
+How is the claim payment Amount Determined?

 The lump sum your loved ones will receive is fixed from the start.
 It is determined by three main factors: